WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

 of new technology.
 The participants may come from company technology divisions however they are not always empowered to return significant financial support.

+**Government R&D Investment**

+The U.S. government has a history of investing in new technology standards to support a diverse and competitive marketplace.
+One goal of these investments is to support the development of interoperable technology and technology standards, that otherwise would not be developed from the market.

 **Discussion Proposal for RWOT Santa Barbara**